sajjadt/opencvjs-bench/README.md

 # opencvjs-bench
 This is a benchmark for OpenCV.js.
 Currently several primitive functions from core and image processing modules are included.
+An online version can be accessed by navigating to [this URL](https://sajjadt.github.io/opencvjs-bench/run.html).

 # Usage
  run.html with a browser supporting ASM.js/WebAssembly.
 To switch between ASM.js/WASM simply repalce the opencv.js file in the root directory.